Skytraders: History

 In 2002, Skytraders was awarded a long-term contract by the Australian Antarctic Division for the provision of a range of Antarctic air services.
-Since then, the company's role in providing air services to Government has grown to also include long-term contracts with Special Operations Command, Home Affairs/Australian Border Force, Victoria Police, and the Australian Maritime Safety Authority.
+Since then, the company's role in providing air services to the Commonwealth Government has grown to also include long-term contracts with the Department of Defence (Special Operations Command), the Department of Home Affairs (Australian Border Force), Victorian State Government (Victoria Police), the Department of Foreign Affairs & Trade, Australian Federal Police, and the Australian Maritime Safety Authority.
+In January 2024, Skytraders started operating regular flights on behalf of Australian based mining services company, Mineral Resources Limited.

 Services

-According to the Skytraders website, Skytraders have four key service areas including Antarctic Link, Government, Private Charter and Logistics.
-Skytraders operates flights to support the Australian Antarctic Division's scientific research programme in Antarctica.
+According to the Skytraders website, Skytraders have six key service areas including Cold Climate, Surveillance & Survey, Special Missions, Defence, Medevac & Aeromedical, and Executive Transport & Charter.
+Skytraders operates flights to support the Australian Antarctic Division's scientific research programme in Antarctica, achieving a number of milestones including the first landing by an Airbus on a sea-ice runway, the introduction of the first civilian airline operation to-and-from Eastern Antarctica, and the earliest ever winter medical evacuation from Eastern Antarctica.
 Skytraders' website also states the company offers charter services to executives and VIPs during the Northern Hemisphere summer.

 Under a government contract with the Department of Home Affairs, Skytraders' Airbus A319 fleet have undertaken transfer flights of immigration detainees and asylum seekers across the Australian mainland and offshore locations including Christmas Island and Nauru.
 In 2012, Skytraders made a request to the global flight tracking organisation, FlightAware, that its detainee and asylum-seeker transportation flights not be tracked publicly.

-Antarctic Link
+Cold Climate

 In 2002, Skytraders was chosen out of 7 tenders to be the official air link to Antarctica.
 According to the ABC their world-renowned safety systems won them the tender.
 They operate an Airbus Corporate Jet between Hobart and a hard glacier runway near Casey Station.
 The service aims to provide 25 flights each summer, with the first flights launching in the summer of 2003–2004.
+For over 20 years, Skytraders has been the primary provider of air services to the Australian Antarctic Division.
+Over this time, in conjunction with Government, Skytraders has developed techniques and experience, combined with robust safety systems, that redefine World’s Best Practice in the provision of air transport services in Antarctica.